 Dysport is a neuromodulator derived from botulinum toxin.
 It temporarily paralyzes the muscles in the face that cause repeated muscular contractions that then lead to wrinkles.
 Dysport is injected under the skin to treat moderate to severe wrinkles caused by motion.
 The 11 lines between the two eyebrows are where the deepest wrinkles are located, and Dysport is frequently used to treat this area.
 Dysport is also used to treat the forehead, crow’s feet, bunny lines, and can be used around the mouth to create a “lip flip.”
 Dysport is a temporary solution for wrinkles and the results last from 3-4 months.
 After 3-4 months, a follow-up injection is necessary to maintain the smooth look.

-To learn more details about Dysport, download our free Dysport Infographic here.
+To learn more details about Dysport and Botox treatments.

 Botox works the same way as Dysport, as it is also a neuromodulator derived from botulinum toxin.
 It blocks the nerve signals to your muscles, which results in a more relaxed and softer look on the face.
 Dysport was used in Europe before receiving FDA approval, however, Botox is exclusively used in the US.
 Botox is injected by a physician or dermatologist and requires little to no downtime.
 Botox is used to treat the same areas as Dysport.
 The exact number of units needed will depend on each individual and the severity of the wrinkles.
 The results of Botox may take longer to appear than Dysport, but both products last the same length of time; around 3-4 months.
 Repeated injections are also required to maintain results.

 Dysport vs. Botox: What are the Key Differences?

 - Dosage: The most important difference between Dysport and Botox is the fact that they are dosed differently.
 Fifty units of Dysport does not equal fifty units of Botox.
 An experienced physician will inform you of the right dosage for you.